for Cold Climate Housing and much more

 If you really believe you have no choice, think about your hallways before you give in.
 Check this link to An Alternative to running ducts through the attic.

-Keywords: Condensation, Filters, Dripping, Caulking, Moisture, Degree Day, HRV, Air Conditioning, Ceiling, Air Leakage, Air Changer, ERV, Techniques, Attic, Exhaust Fans, Heating, Duct, Maintenance, Ventilation, Problems
+Keywords: Condensation, Dripping, Caulking, Filters, Moisture, Degree Day, HRV, Air Conditioning, Ceiling, Air Leakage, Air Changer, ERV, Attic, Techniques, Exhaust Fans, Heating, Maintenance, Duct, Ventilation, Problems

 Article 739